sparkflows/sparkflows-docs/docs/user-guide/machine-learning/mlflow.rst

 .. note:: Make sure to change localhost to your ip or domain name and by default mlflow run on port 5000

-Integrating Mlflow in Fire Insights
+Integrating Mlflow with Fire Insights
 ------------------

 Now you can integrate Mlflow with FireInsights application.